AllenChen0958/CSE230_final_project_snake/README.md

 - Try to simplify the functions of game, start from basic functions, add more interesting things if we have more time.

 ## Acknowledgments
-Our work is an extension and refinement of the code available in the public repository: [Sam Tay's Snake Game](https://github.com/samtay/snake).
+Basically all the code in this project was developed by our team members.
+Before writing the entire project, we were inspired by [a simple snake game](https://github.com/samtay/snake) available in the Github repository.
+We have only minimally referenced how to use the brick library to implement user interaction (about 10 lines of code in UI.hs) and the need to use a data type to store the current state of the game and continue the game (about 15 lines of code in Snake.hs).

+The above is only about 2% of the total code length.
+It is also worth noting that the referenced code is a code that has been deprecated (cannot be compiled), and uses unnecessary Monad Transformer, while our code is all based on the State introduced in the class.

-We've introduced several enhancements and new features, including:
+We've introduced a number of original new features, including:
-- Refactoring the original code to enhance team collaboration efficiency.
-- Beautifying the user interface and incorporating an instructions panel.
+- Design a more user-friendly user interface and incorporating an instructions panel.
+Users can switch modes or adjust the volume according to this interface.
-- Introducing various food modes, altering food types and icons.
+- Introducing various foods and food generation modes, changing food types and icons (using emojis).
+- Implementing the separation of game rendering coordinates and actual coordinates, allowing different cameras to be implemented through relative coordinate functions.
-- Implementing multiple camera viewpoints, such as First Person View (FPV) and a fixed camera perspective.
+- Implementing multiple camera viewpoints: Fixed camera, Moving camera, and First Person View (FPV) camera.
+Introduced sub step rendering to show the rotation in the FPV camera.
+- Supporting single-player mode and two-player battle mode with different winning conditions.
 - Launching a multiplayer mode with separate windows tailored for different camera views.
+This mode supports simultaneous rendering of multiple different camera views.
 - Incorporating background music to enrich the gaming experience.
 - Developing and adding test cases for the game.

-While making these improvements, we have preserved the original file structure and the core concept of the snake game from the repository.
+Test code can generate a game in a random state to test various functions and features.

 ## Group Member
 - Name: Yu Ming Chen, PID: A59010485, Github name: allenchen0958
 - Name: Xuan Ding, PID: A16060562, Github name: dingxuan2000